 However much understanding of God there is in people’s hearts, that is also the extent of the position He holds in their hearts.
 However great the degree of knowledge of God is in their hearts, that is how great God is in their hearts.
 If the God that you know is empty and vague, then the God you believe in is also empty and vague.
 The God that you know is limited to the scope of your own personal life, and has nothing to do with the true God Himself.
 Thus, knowing God’s practical actions, knowing the reality of God and His omnipotence, knowing the true identity of God Himself, knowing what He has and is, knowing the actions that He has manifested among all the things of His creation—these things are very important to every single person who pursues knowledge of God.
-They have a direct bearing on whether people can enter into the reality of the truth.
+They have a direct bearing on whether people can enter truth reality.
 If you limit your understanding of God to just words, if you limit it to your own little experiences, to what you figure to be God’s grace, or your little testimonies to God, then I say that the God you believe in is absolutely not the true God Himself.
 Not only that, but it can also be said that the God you believe in is an imaginary God, not the true God.
 This is because the true God is the One that rules over everything, that walks among everything, that manages everything.
 He is the One that holds the fate of all of mankind and of everything in His hands.
 The work and actions of the God that I am talking about are not just limited to a small portion of people.
 That is, they are not limited to just the people who currently follow Him.
 His deeds are manifested among all things, in the survival of all things, and in the laws of change of all things.

 If you cannot see or recognize any deeds of God among all the things of His creation, then you cannot bear witness to any of His deeds.
 If you cannot bear witness for God, if you continue to speak of the small so-called “God” that you know, that God who is limited to your own ideas and exists only within the narrow confines of your mind, if you continue to speak of that kind of God, then God will never praise your faith.
 When you bear witness for God, if you do so only in terms of how you enjoy God’s grace, how you accept God’s discipline and His chastening, and how you enjoy His blessings in your witness for Him, then that is nowhere near enough and not even close to satisfying Him.
 If you want to bear witness for God in a way that accords with His will, to bear witness for the true God Himself, then you must see what God has and is from His actions.
 You must see God’s authority from His control of everything, and see the truth of how He provides for all of mankind.
 If you only acknowledge that your daily sustenance and your necessities in life come from God, but you fail to see the truth that God has taken all the things of His creation for the provision of all of mankind, and that, by ruling over all things, He is leading all of mankind, then you will never be able to bear witness for God.
 What is My purpose in saying all of this?
 It is so that you do not take this lightly, so that you do not mistakenly believe that these topics I have spoken about are irrelevant to your own personal entry into life, and so that you do not take these topics as being just a type of knowledge or doctrine.
 If you listen to what I am saying with that kind of attitude, then you will not gain a single thing.
 You will lose this great opportunity to know God.